Be-Secure/BeSLab/DiscussionNotes.md

     4. Docker
     5. Java
     6. sonar
+    7. BESman
+    8. Bes Devkit (report generator)
+    9. BesLighthouse (capabilty to export vulunrability/ asseesment results to other labs and to BES comunity light house)(VeX)
+    10. Bes tools to import and export assesment result and share playbooks/environment

 - l2 (User shoud be aware about the CE Environment playbooks and the assement report, results, enpoint of tools and various tools installed)
     - project related tool sets